 The next year, 1968, Del Rosso began to talk about really retiring.
 He had given 20 years of service to the Church of the Nazarene and neither he nor his wife's health was all that good.
 But he felt that he just could not afford retire at that point since it would mean the loss of housing and utilities.

-Another missionary couple, the Roy Fullers, arrived just before the Paul Wires went home for a year's furlough that summer.
+Another missionary couple, Roy and Nina Fuller, arrived just before the Paul Wires went home for a year's furlough that summer.
 One of the assignments given to the Fullers by Paul Wire before he left was to locate and purchase suitable property in Rome for a church, district office space, and missionary home.

 In the spring of 1969, just before the annual preachers' meeting, Del Rosso was up in Prato near Florence visiting his daughter Maria.
 Back at the parsonage in Civitavecchia, Niny Del Rosso just seemed to go to sleep while sitting at the table following supper one evening.